What's better than traditional snickerdoodles? Mexican chocolate snickerdoodles! A delicious chocolate cookie crusted with cinnamon and sugar.

 Pop the bowl in the fridge for about half an hour for the dough to firm up.

-Lay them out on the trays with 3cm between each ball and bake them for 10-12 minutes or until the edges are crisp and they crack on top.
+Lay them out on the cookie sheets with 3cm between each ball and bake them for about 10-12 minutes or until they have slightly crisp edges and they crack on top.

-Leave the snickerdoodles to sit in the trays for a minute or two then transfer them over to a wire rack to cool.
+Leave the chocolate snickerdoodle cookies to sit in the trays for a minute or two then transfer them over to a wire rack to cool.

 Mexican chocolate snickerdoodles